A photographer's top tips for making the most of Enlighten 2025 | HerCanberra

 Enlighten is a people-powered event, and as such, there are lots of ways to include the crowds in your shots.
 Try for motion blurs or using heads as frames, and keep your eye out for any fun silhouettes of your fellow Canberrans interacting with the projections, and the live performances.

-Or if you want to avoid the crowds, after 9 pm things get quieter.
-Alternatively, Kind Edward Terrace or Mount Ainslie let you get a wonderful ‘far-away vantage’ if you have a good long lens!
+Or, if you want to avoid the crowds, after 9 pm things get quieter.
+Alternatively, King Edward Terrace or Mount Ainslie lets you get a wonderful ‘far-away vantage’ if you have a good long lens!

 Act natural

 Getting kids, or partners, or dogs to be in photos is hard.
 I get it.
 My advice is: allow for the imperfect.
-Funny faces, a bit of motion blur, a cheeky rude finger, the important thing is that you captured a moment and can have it on file.
+Funny faces, a bit of motion blur, a cheeky rude finger, the important thing is that you captured the vibe of the thing and can have it on file.
 As mentioned above, use a flash, and make it a vogue moment, let your subject pose and have fun with it!
-A straight back and a front of smile is overrated and unhuman, so let the joy shine through.
+A straight back and a front-on smile are overrated and unhuman, so let the joy shine through.

 Ask a photographer!
 PLEASE!

-My final advice/ plea is for photographers (amateurs/pros/mums/dads/carers) who are always left out the photos, is to please ask a passerby if they can take a photo of you.
+My final advice/ plea is for photographers (amateurs/pros/mums/dads/carers) who are always left out of the photos.
+PLEASE ask a passerby if they can take a photo of you.
 There will be so many people only too happy to take a snap for you so that you can be involved too.
-Enlighten is a memory-making thing—make sure you have the moment to look back on!
+Enlighten is a memory-making thing – make sure you have the moment to look back on!

 Photography: @snapsbysal